jdmartin/rpi-write-blocker/README.md

 - `mkdir -p /tmp/testing`
 - `cd /tmp/testing`

+At this point, you can insert a device for testing.
+I recommend a flash drive that you have no emotional or professional interest in (just in case!)...

 Now, let's start by making a baseline hash of the first 100MB of our device so we can compare later: